kea1225/kea1225/aws/hands-on/10_12_2021_IAM/IAM.md

 - Show the Dashboard of IAM

-- Show IAM users "sign-in link" and customize it as alias .
+- Show IAM users "sign-in link" and customize the alias .
 Tell the student to write down the account alias.

 - Create IAM user with Administrator access for your daily work :